Mordyfier/CISC.-3140-Assignments/Lab 4.2 and 4.3/README.md

 ### Creating a server; Creating a Web Page and Deployment

-Due to time constraints (3 days to learn HTML/CSS/JS/Node.js/Express.js/PostgreSQL + deployment from nearly scratch is an incredibly tall order already) I did not quite manage to implement and deploy a Server API/REST API that would serve the data from my database.
+Due to time constraints, I did not quite manage to implement and deploy a separate Database API that would serve the data from my database.

 What I do have is a fully functional (albeit the functions could definitely use some polish and expansion - time was short) Node.js server coupled with Express.js for middlewares, routing, and templating (an attempt was made at proper MVC structure) for serving html webpages (prepared with the help of the pug templating package) to the user.